What is the best low sodium protein powder?

 Why low sodium?

-Some protein powders are low sodium, others are not.
-Our egg white protein powders, for example, are not low sodium because their main ingredient is egg whites, which naturally contain a moderate amount of sodium.
-One serving of our peanut butter flavor, for example, contains 220 mg of sodium, or over 10% of the recommended daily value (DV).
+Some types of protein supplements are low sodium, others are not.
+Our egg white protein powders, for example, are not low sodium because the main ingredient is egg whites, which naturally contain a moderate amount of sodium.
+One serving of our peanut butter flavor contains 220mg of sodium, or roughly 10% of the recommended daily value (DV).
+Although 220mg of sodium is a healthy amount for most people, it may be too much for someone looking to reduce his or her sodium intake.
 According to the Food and Drug Administration (FDA, 5% DV or less of sodium per serving is considered low, and 20% DV or more of sodium per serving is considered high.

 Avoid food additives.